Efficient Learning of Long-Range and Equivariant Quantum Systems: Introduction

 Motivated by the recent advances in understanding ML methods for short range interactions and by the importance of long range interactions in applications, in this work we study provably efficient ML algorithms for predicting properties of long range quantum Hamiltonians.
-We derive generalisation guarantees for these systems and rigorous sample complexity reduction from equivariant models.
+More specifically, the relevance of this questions for the broad quantum computing field stems from the fact that quantum chemistry, which is described by long-range interacting quantum systems, is likely to be one of the earliest and most impactful applications of quantum computers.
+Downstream tasks in drug design however require performing an error-corrected quantum computation a billion times \cite{Santagati_2024}.
+ML models that predict properties of long-range interacting systems are thus critical to enable impactful applications of quantum computers to drug design.
+In this work, we make progress along this line by studying extensions of the generalisation bounds previously derived in \cite{lewis2023improved,onorati2023efficient} to long-range interacting systems.
 We note that \cite{Huang_2022} already sketched the extension of their results to long range interacting systems with linear light cone -- a technical condition which will be discussed at length below -- suggesting ML algorithms that use $N=m^{{\cal O}(1/\epsilon)}$ data samples, with $m$ being the number of parameters of the Hamiltonian and $\epsilon$ the accuracy.
-In this work, we will improve on this scaling, and make the following novel contributions:
+In this work, we improve on this scaling and also introduce novel rigorous generalisation bounds for equivariant quantum systems.
+Our definition of equivariance encompasses and extends the notion of invariance, and is particularly powerful for disordered lattice systems with periodic boundary conditions.
+This setup is ubiquitous in quantum and classical condensed matter physics, where disorder models impurities, defects or complex environment interactions \cite{Vojta_2019}.
+In the companion paper \cite{vsmid2024accurate} we build on the results for equivariant models we derive here to predict observables within a whole topological phase from data for a single value of the parameters.

+We note that the concept of equivariance has been developed extensively in the machine learning literature to deal with symmetries in the data.
+However, all the works that apply equivariant ML models to quantum physics problems are heuristic in nature.
+A prominent example of those is the use of equivariant graph neural networks to predict force fields for molecular dynamics, where the symmetry is the invariance of the electronic energy under roto-translations of the nuclei \cite{satorras2022en,Batzner_2022}.
+The heuristic nature of these methods means that in practice they can suffer from uncontrollable failure modes, such as failure to generalise across different regions of the conformational space \cite{fu2023forces}.